guemax/blog/content/blog/visualizing-the-mandelbrot-set-with-metapost.md

 Recall that a complex number $a = x + yi$ consists of both a real part
-$x$ and an imaginary part $y$, which can be used to represent the complex number as a point in the complex plane, as shown in figure 1 down below[^fig1].
+$x$ and an imaginary part $y$, which can be used to represent the complex number as a point in the complex plane, as shown in figure 1.
 It is worth noting that this is a two-dimensional coordinate system, which is (of course) supported by Metapost.

-![The complex number 1+0.75i in the complex plane.](/img/complex-number-in-the-complex-plane.png)

-[^fig1]: The complex number $c = 1 + 0.75i$ in the complex plane. $Re$
+![**Figure 1**: The complex number $c = 1 + 0.75i$ in the complex
-    is the real axis, $Im$ the imaginary axis.
-The equation notated diagonally uses Pythagoras' theorem for calculating the distance between point $c$ and the origin of the coordinate system.
+    plane. $Re$ is the real axis, $Im$ the imaginary axis.
+The equation notated diagonally uses Pythagoras' theorem for calculating the distance between point $c$ and the origin of the coordinate system.](/img/complex-number-in-the-complex-plane.png
+    "Figure 1.")

 We also need to be able to add and square complex numbers.
 By looking at the real and imaginary part of a complex number separately, we can